There are few choices in life as significant and monumental as your decision to join the military.

 First, you need to make sure that you qualify for the military branch you seek to join based on age.

-The age cutoff is far younger for active-duty members of the U.S. Coast Guard and Marine Corps compared to the Army and Air Force.
+The age cutoff is far younger for active-duty members of the Army and Marine Corps compared to the Navy and Air Force.

 Secondly, make sure that you meet all other eligibility criteria for the military branch.

-Thirdly, you should consider meeting with a military recruiter before you get too deep in the process.
+Thirdly, you should consider meeting with a military recruiter before you get too deep into the process.

 Considering enlisting in the U.S. Armed Forces takes time and feedback from family and friends, especially for older adults.